 The easy, vegan, and spicy Thai Basil Tofu is a prevalent Thai takeout dish.
 It only needs a couple of ingredients from our pantry and fridge.
 This dish pairs well with soft and fluffy jasmine rice and takes only 20 minutes of your busy time.

 Many of us want to serve our family and ourselves a delicious, nutritious meal every day, even with our busy schedules.
-Trust me, I know how difficult that is, so I'm going to share a recipe that ticks all the boxes.
+I know how difficult that is, so I will share a recipe that ticks all the boxes.

 It is easy.